Adoption of a minor by a single person

 Please note

-in case adoption of a child abroad, the adopter must address to Agence française de l'adoption or a body authorized for international adoption.
+In case adoption of a child abroad, the adopter must address to Agence française de l'adoption or to one body authorized for international adoption.

-The minor is entrusted to the adoptive parent by the authority in charge of the child (Child Social Assistance - ASE...).
+The minor is entrusted to the adoptive parent by the authority in charge of the child (e.g. child welfare - ESA).

 The minor must be entrusted at least 6 months before bringing the application for adoption before the court.